Moving is an exciting time in life.

 Unfortunately, all of that excitement comes with more than a little stress.
 Double that if you are moving with your family.

-There are so many factors to consider when packing
+There are so many factors to consider when packing and moving

 with your family and it can be exhausting.